 With the numerous different uses and interests within each Sound, the possible number of scenarios for the plan were immense, so West Coast Aquatic partnered with researchers at Stanford University to help inform decision making by evaluating the different options.
 Using a tool called Marine InVEST, different scenarios for development within an area were looked at and the potential trade-offs were identified.
 The intent is to achieve a much greater sense of how the region’s economies can develop and grow without sacrificing the environment, recreation or culture.

-The draft plans are now available for sector review (see below).
+The draft plans are now available for review.

 Once ready for implementation, West Coast Aquatic will work closely with all levels of government, business, and communities because everyone has a role to play in developing and maintaining the health and wealth of our coastal resources and communities.
 Implementation will involve everything from pursuing new technologies, building business partnerships, marketing, passing zoning regulations, making policy recommendations, research, public education and fundraising.